 People who load creatine or take a large amount of the supplement when they first start to use it may see a .8 to 2.9 percent increase in their body weight; however, this isn't because of body fat.
 The sudden increase in weight is due to the fact that creatine increases water retention.
 After a few days, water levels typically return to normal and the water weight disappears.
 People who start and stay with a low dose creatine regimen will likely not experience this temporary water weight gain.

 With regular use over time, creatine can cause an increase in body weight, but that's because it helps to stimulate muscle cell production.
-If you're not following a weight loss program and are simply working out to gain muscle, taking a creatine supplement can lead to a gradual increase in weight as your body develops more lean muscle mass
+If you're not following a weight loss program and are simply working out to gain muscle, taking a creatine supplement can lead to a gradual increase in weight as your body develops more lean muscle mass.

 For those who are restricting calories to lose weight, working out and taking creatine, it's unlikely that weight gain will be noticeable even as muscle mass increases.